iaj8/auto-archiver/README.md

 Note that the first row is skipped, as it is assumed to be a header row (`--gsheet_feeder.header=1` and you can change it if you use more rows above).
 Rows with an empty URL column, or a non-empty archive column are also skipped.
 All sheets in the document will be checked.

-The "archive location" link contains the path of the archived file, in local storage, S3, or in Google Drive.
+The "Additional Information" link contains the path of the archived file, in local storage, S3, or in Google Drive.

 ![The archive result for a link in the demo sheet.](docs/demo-archive.png)